 If you indicate on the Statement of Intention that you wish to reject the lease, you are letting the creditor know that you don’t intend to continue paying on it.
 Your creditor might file a motion asking the court to lift the automatic stay or wait for the automatic stay to expire and then repossess the car.
 If you reject the lease, you will not be held responsible for any further installment payments or fees such as those for mileage or damage.

 When rejecting a car lease might be a good idea.
 If you are having trouble keeping up with your lease payments or have high mileage or damage that will result in fees at the end of the lease, rejecting the lease might be a good option for you since you can turn the car in without further payments or liability.

 Some creditors treat lease assumptions differently, so it is a good idea to consult with a local bankruptcy attorney who can explain all of the options under your circumstances.

 Other creditors might ask you to sign a reaffirmation agreement, which is an agreement between you and your creditor stating that you will be liable for the agreement under its original terms.
-Reaffirmation agreements are typically reserved for vehicle purchase loans, but some creditors utilize them for leases and find that some judges will approve them.
+Reaffirmation agreements are for vehicle purchase loans, but some creditors utilize them for leases and find that some judges will approve them.

 Some courts might treat your actions as evidence of your intentions, regardless of what you indicate on the Statement of Intention form.
-This means that if you continue to make payments on the lease after your bankruptcy, the creditor may interpret your actions as evidence that you wish to assume the lease, and may argue that you should be held responsible for it.
+This means that if you continue to make payments on the lease after your bankruptcy, the creditor might interpret your actions as evidence that you wish to assume the lease and argue that you should be held responsible for it.